 Another solution if you can code is that you can write the code to deal with it, but many people don’t have developer skills.

-And that leaves the third solution, which is to use the WooCommerce Advanced Shipping Packages extension.
+And that leaves the third solution, which is to use the WooCommerce Advanced Shipping Packages extension to restrict shipping destinations.
 It’s not expensive at $49 per year plus tax.

 The lesson though, is that you have to test in order to see how the cart and the checkout works with mixed products with different shipping destinations.
 WooCommerce wasn’t able to handle this scenario out of the box and if I hadn’t tested I might have found out when a customer chose options that triggered that behaviour.

 Finally, if you like the Red Pepper Framed Print, click here or click the image itself to go to the Product page.
 It’s available in two sizes and two styles, as you will see in the description.